kimozade/HangmanJavaScript/README.md

-I'll help you create a README for your Hangman game project.
-Let me first explore the project structure to understand what files are included.# Hangman (JavaScript)

-A simple command-line Hangman game written in JavaScript.
-Guess the hidden programming language one letter at a time.
-Includes a session scoreboard and a basic menu.

 ## Features
 - Menu with options: play, show results, and exit
 - Random word selection from a small set of programming languages